elephantscale/HI-labs/hadoop-admin/flume/README.txt

-== STEP 3) execute the following commands on the terminal Using sudo, create a new file names /etc/hadoop/conf/flume-conf.properties Take the file /usr/lib/flume-ng/conf/flume-conf.properties.template as a starting point
+== STEP 3) execute the following commands on the terminal Using sudo, create a new file names /etc/hadoop/conf/flume-conf.properties Take the file /usr/lib/flume-ng/conf/flume-conf.properties.template as a starting point (you may have to find it under /opt/cloudera/parcels/ if you used Cloudera parcels install)

 == STEP 4) generate data in the access log cd to the /HI-labs/data/scripts directory